2series/Build-Your-Own-HTTP-Server/README.md

-# Simple Python HTTP Server
+# Build Your Own HTTP Server

-This project is a basic HTTP server implemented in Python.
+This project aims to build a custom HTTP server using Python.
 It's designed as a learning exercise to understand the fundamentals of TCP servers, the HTTP protocol, HTTP headers, HTTP verbs, and handling multiple concurrent connections.

 ## Project Overview

-The goal of this project is to build a simple HTTP server capable of:
+HTTP is the protocol that powers the web.
+In this project, we're building an HTTP server capable of:

-1. Handling basic GET/POST requests
+1. Handling simple GET/POST requests
 2. Serving files
 3. Managing multiple concurrent connections

+## Learning Objectives

+Through this project, we aim to learn about:
+- TCP servers
+- The HTTP protocol
+- HTTP headers
+- HTTP verbs
+- Handling multiple concurrent connections

+## Development Stages

+We will follow these stages in developing our HTTP server:

+1. Bind to a port
+2. Respond with 200 status code
+3. Extract URL path
+4. Respond with body
+5. Read headers
+6. Handle concurrent connections
+7. Return files
+8. Read request body

+After completing these main stages, we'll implement HTTP Compression:

+9. Compression headers
+10. Multiple compression schemes
+11. Gzip compression

-## Features
+## Current Features

 - [x] Bind to a port
 - [x] Respond with 200 status code